isaacfab/cake-chart-r/README.md

 > **Friends don't let friends make pie charts.**

-`cakechart` is a small R package that draws **cake charts** — rectangles, sliced into proportional pieces along a common scale.
+`cakechart` is a small R package that draws **cake charts** — rectangles, sliced into proportional pieces along a common scale, you know, like a sheet cake.
 It is the chart you should have been reaching for every time you reached for a pie.

 ![Pie vs. cake on the same browser-share data](man/figures/pie-vs-cake.png)